-After the unexpected success and rapid rental of our first shop, we travelled a few feet to the right – indeed right next door – and bought the adjacent neighbouring two shops.
+After the unexpected success and rapid rental of our first shop in Argyll, we travelled a few feet to the right – indeed right next door – and bought the adjacent neighbouring two shops.
 The end one in particular was very sad looking, having gone out of business a few years prior and been closed down.
 The previous owner’s efforts to rent out this poor looking ground floor building proved so unsuccessful that they had both remained empty and a blot on the landscape for years.

 Good Neighbours?
 Empty – But Not For Long (c) 2012 Scotslion Collection.